acturtle/cashflower/docs/output.rst

 The number of rows in this output is determined by :code:`T_MAX_OUTPUT + 1`, where the :code:`+1` accounts for the projection starting at time period 0.

 You can also aggregate data by groups.
-To do this, specify the :code:`GROUP_BY` as the column name containing the grouping variable from your 'main' model point set.
+To do this, specify the :code:`GROUP_BY` as the column name containing the grouping variable from your model point set.

 For example, to group results by :code:`product_code`, configure your settings as follows: